Rep Performance

 This is the simplest diagnostic for evaluating your sales org’s health.

-In 2025, the answer isn’t pretty.
-87% of sales teams are struggling to hit quota this year.
-Average team-wide attainment is stagnating around 43%.
+In 2026, the answer isn’t pretty.
+Xactly finds that 87% of sales teams struggle to hit quota.
+Average team-wide attainment is stagnating around 43%, according to RepVue research.
 Translation: most teams are closing less than half of what they planned.
 President’s Club is a pipe dream for too many reps.

 Quota attainment isn’t just a scoreboard.
 It’s an early warning system.